lexibank/tlopo/out/vol1/chapter4.md

 Both _&ast;kiri_ and _&ast;giri_ are reconstructable, the latter perhaps a verb from _&ast;N-kiri_; the Polynesian reflexes are attributable to either.

 The same terms may have also been used to describe the actions of smoothing and polishing.
 The Polynesians, in particular, were concerned to produce a fine finish to their artefacts by rubbing.
 Beaglehole wrote of the Tahitians, "All their [wood] work however acquires a certain neatness in the finishing for they polish every thing, even the side of a canoe or a Post of a house, with Coral sand rubbed on in the outer husk of a Cocoa nut and rays skin, which makes them very smooth and neat." (quoted in [Oliver 1974](../references.md#source-Oliver1974): 134).
-The general term for this may have been POc &ast;quju(r) 'rub, make smooth by rubbing' (see [Ch.9, §2.3](chapter9.md#s-2-3)).
+The general term for this may have been POc &ast;quju(r) 'rub, make smooth by rubbing' (see Ch.
+9, §2.3).
 In at least one language (Woleaian in Micronesia) the term for a file is the same term as that for stingray (_faiya_ > PAn _&ast;paRis_ 'stingray'), the skin of which serves as a fine abrasive.

 <a id="s-5"></a>

 ## 5. Bark-cloth, clothing, body decoration

 <a id="s-5-1"></a>

-## 5.1.
+### 5.1.
 Bark-cloth (_tapa_)

 The material used to make bark-cloth or tapa in the Pacific area is obtained mainly from various species of trees belonging to the genera Broussonetia, Artocarpus, and Ficus, all of which belong to the family Moraceae.
 Wherever _tapa_ was made, the Broussonetia papyrijera or paper mulberry tree was used for the highest quality cloth.
 It is not native to the Pacific, but to eastern Asia, whence migrants carried it to Indonesia and the Pacific.
 The only other significant source is the Pipturus species, used for _tapa_ particularly in Hawaii ([Kooijman 1972](../references.md#source-Kooijman1972): 1).